 - Atrial flutter- a fast heart rate, but not as chaotic as atrial fibrillation

 - Ventricular fibrillation- a chaotic and fast heart rhythm where the ventricles quiver rather than pump.
-This requires immediate medical attention including CPR and the use of an automated external defibrillator, or AED to shock the heart back into a normal rhythm.
+This requires immediate medical attention, including CPR and an automated external defibrillator, or AED, to shock the heart back into a normal rhythm.

 Examples of Bradycardia are:

 - Sick Sinus Syndrome- failure of the sinus node to produce reliable electrical impulses